victorzidaroiu/tv/README.md

 ## TV Products App

-This app allows you to order items.
-It is build using the MEAN stack and it implements RESTful API to communicate to the AngularJS front end.
+This app allows you to select and order tv products.
+It is built using the MEAN stack and it implements a RESTful API to communicate with the AngularJS front end.

 http://tv.zidaroiu.com